 Kaye Kready is the receptionist at Spiritual Care Support Ministries.
 Kaye greets and welcomes those calling or coming in to the center, as well as performing numerous administrative duties in an effort to help keep SCSM running smoothly.
 Kaye is also one of SCMS’s counselors as well as a nationally endorsed chaplain and ordained minister.

 Our Staff Volunteer Coordinator, Angie Wilson, manages SCSM’s 100+ volunteers.
-Angie works closely with our volunteers, coordinating the day-to-day volunteer ministry opportunities as well as our many special events.
+Angie works closely with our volunteers, coordinating the day-to-day volunteer ministry opportunities as well as our various special events.
 She is also responsible for the many administrative aspects associated with the volunteers, as well as sending out a weekly communication to keep everyone updated on the upcoming opportunities of the center.

 Board of Directors

 Arvid earned a B.S. in Mechanical Engineering, Polytechnic University of New York, and a M.S. in Mechanical Engineering, New York University.
 He was employed for 45 years with ExxonMobil Research & Engineering Co. as a Senior Engineering Associate.
 He was a technical specialist involved with the design, field construction checkout, start-up, troubleshooting, and shutdown (turnaround) inspection of oil refineries in the ExxonMobil circuit worldwide, as well as technology that ExxonMobil licenses to other oil companies.
-Arvid has been married for 47 years to Elizabeth Danielsen, who is the founder and president of Spiritual Care Support Ministries.
-They have 3 children and 7 grandchildren.
+Arvid has been married for 49 years to Elizabeth Danielsen, who is the founder and president of Spiritual Care Support Ministries.
+They have three children and eight grandchildren.
 Their oldest son and his family minister in southern Asia.
 Their daughter and her husband are ministering at Evangel Church in Hanover Park, IL.
 Their youngest son is an engineer with General Electric and his family lives in Glenville, NY.

 Joyce is a graduate of Essex College of Business, has four year theological training from the University of the South, Clinical Pastoral Education from Somerset Medical Center, Somerville, New Jersey and Pastoral Care Training from Blanton-Peale Graduate Institute, New York City.
 She had a staff position at St. Mary’s Church, Sparta, N.J., (required pastoral, spiritual counseling, adult ministry programming).
 She was a Chaplain at Newton Memorial Hospital, Newton, New Jersey and a Chaplain at the Karen Ann Quinlan, Center of Hope Hospice, Sussex County, NJ.
 Joyce was the owner of Kwik Kar Lube and Tune center, Coppell, Texas where she received Outstanding Business of the Year Award(1997).
 She also served as Director, Coppell Chamber of Commerce; Chairman of the Board, Coppell Chamber of Commerce; Board member, Coppell Drug and Alcohol Commission; Board member, Coppell Citizens Advocacy; and Chairman, Retail and Small Business Team, Coppell, Tx.
 She has also been the Pastor for Pastoral Care and Counseling, St. Nicholas Church, Flower Mound, Texas.